 Immediately After Your Cell Transplant Procedure: The stem cell injection includes producing a micro-injury in the joint.
 As a result, expect the joint to be sore.
 This can be everything from minimally sore to very sore.

 Activity: The goal is to allow the stem cells to attach and then to protect them while they differentiate into cartilage.
 For this reason, you’ll be asked to keep the joint as still as possible for 30-60 minutes after the procedure.
 Do not take a bath for three days, but a shower 12 hours after the procedure is fine.

 1st – 3rd Day: For the first day, you should limit activity on the joint.
-If you have post-op soreness this may be easy to do, as you may have a natural limp or “antalgic” gait (your body does this to reduce pressure on the area to allow healing).
-If you don’t have this, then simply, naturally taking a bit of weight off this area as you walk is a good idea this first day.
+You may have post-op soreness, or have a natural limp or “antalgic” gait (your body does this to reduce pressure on the area to allow healing).
+If you don’t have this, then simply, naturally taking a bit of weight off this area as you walk is a good idea the first day.
 Avoid all contact sports as well as jogging, running, or sports that involve impact on that joint.

 4th Day – 2nd Week: You can start to walk normally, no more than 30-60 minutes a day.
 Avoid all contact sports as well as jogging, running, or sports that involve impact on that joint.
 Bike riding is fine as are stationary bikes (no up/downs), elliptical machines, and swimming (no breast strokes).